 - The temperature outside.

 Based on my savings of just over £50 per year, it will take just over 4 years before I see a return for my money.

 Overall I think this is a great piece of kit.
-Not only does it save me effort from getting up off the sofa, it also saves on my bills.
+Not only does it save me effort from getting up off the sofa, but it also saves on my bills.
 It’s a long-term investment, but certainly worth it.